gbv/jskos/jskos.md

 It consists two [concept bundles] with additional metadata not fully defined yet.

-The first element of field `type`, if given, MUST be an [item type] for mappings from the [SKOS mapping properties](http://www.w3.org/TR/skos-reference/#mapping).
+The first element of array field `type`, if given, MUST be an [item type] for mappings from the [SKOS mapping properties](http://www.w3.org/TR/skos-reference/#mapping).
 The field `type` MAY contain additional values but MUST NOT contain multiple of these values.